 The U.S. Marine Corps also wants to gain efficiencies by consolidating common services, and then allowing the same division owners to have the resources, the essential elements that are unique to their application or system.
 This will create security efficiencies as well as shrink their security infrastructure, and the communication and coordination needed to secure network applications and data.
 Those plugged into the U.S. Marine Corps will want to make sure that their tools and solutions support this level of tactical versus headquarter interoperability, but also the ongoing efforts by both the U.S. Navy and Marine Corps to better coordinate and integrate with each other.

-About the Author: Lloyd McCoy Jr., is the director of Market Intelligence at DLT.
+About the Author: Lloyd McCoy Jr., is the director of Market Intelligence at TD SYNNEX Public Sector.